Ishan25j/Falcon-7B-Test/README.md

 !pip install -q -U git+https://github.com/huggingface/accelerate.git
 ```

-### GPU Inference in 4-bit
+### GPU Inference in 8-bit

-This requires a GPU with at least XXGB of memory.
+This requires a GPU with at least 12 GB of memory.

 ```python
 import torch